beelit94/tsplk-infra/README.md

 ### Prerequsition
 1. _pipsi_ (optional)

+    > [pipsi](https://github.com/mitsuhiko/pipsi) is a wrapper around virtualenv and pip
+    >
-    > [pipsi](https://github.com/mitsuhiko/pipsi) is a wrapper around virtualenv and pip which installs scripts provided by python packages into separate virtualenvs to shield them from your system and each other.
+    > which installs scripts provided by python packages into separate virtualenvs to shield them from your system and each other.
+    >
-    > This is a nice to have for user who use python command heavily.
+    > This is a nice to have for user who has multiple python command line tools installed to avoid conflict between requirements.
+    >
     > However, there are several user report that they can't install it successfully.
+    >
     > If you can't install it, you could just skip it.

         curl https://raw.githubusercontent.com/mitsuhiko/pipsi/master/get-pipsi.py | python